 Bamboo flooring is a wonderful investment for your home.
 With its eco-friendly benefits and the fact that it’s designed to last a lifetime, homeowners can’t go wrong installing it in every room in the home.
 This includes kitchens, laundry rooms, and bathrooms.
-Plus, the good news for pet owners is that bamboo flooring is relatively impervious to pet urine as long as the mess is cleaned up within 20 hours.
+Plus, pet owners’ good news is that bamboo flooring is relatively impervious to pet urine as long as the mess is cleaned up within 20 hours.

-Whether you have brand new kittens or puppies, or a senior dog that has a little trouble making it outside when it’s time to go, your bamboo floor can withstand pet messes.
+Whether you have brand new kittens or puppies, or a senior dog with a little trouble making it outside when it’s time to go, your bamboo floor can withstand pet messes.
 We’ve got the skinny on how best to clean up after your pet.

 How To Clean Up Pet Urine From Bamboo Flooring